 Eucalyptus caesia is commonly known as Gungurru.
-This Western Australian native is a small tree that may reach a height of nine metres if a single trunk develops.
-If the tree develops a mallee growth habit with multiple trunks then the height may be restricted to six metres.
-Our tree has a single trunk and is close to nine metres tall.
+It is a small tree that may reach a height of 9 metres if a single trunk develops.
+As a mallee, with multiple trunks, then the height may be restricted to 6 metres.

 Gungurru has a slender growth habit with pendulous branches and an open crown.
 The bark is initially smooth red-brown and when shed exposes the new bark that is greenish or yellow-brown.

 Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
 In this species, the juvenile leaves are opposite early and then alternate, cordate to 8 cm long and 6 cm wide, thick in texture and green to blue-green with deep red stems.
 Adults leaves are narrow-lanceolate, leathery, up to 12 centimetres long and grey-green.
 Stems have a frosted appearance (covered in waxy resin).